Ayokunle89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Using the grep command
 15. Using grep and the option -c to count
 16. Grep
 17. Hidding word with the grep command
+18. starting with letters